SwissDataScienceCenter/renku/docs/user/interactive_customizing.rst

 (e.g. you added big packages) or when you expect the project to be used by a lot of people over a short period of time (e.g. you use it in a presentation or a lecture).

-Even if it's common to start the environment with the default values, setting a default value doesn't prevent a user from changing it.
+Even if it's common to start the environment with the default values, keep in mind that users can still change most pre-selected settings before starting a new environment (apart from the image).

 .. note::